 - Here you'll find two options: A specific page and a new tab page Opt for the latter.

 - Now type in the URL you want to use as your default page and save it.

 You can get to the home page by tapping on the menu icon (three dots) and selecting Home.

-Changing the home page in Dolphin is similar to changing the home page in Edge, and the steps are as follows:
+Changing the home page in Dolphin is done as follows:

 - In the bottom bar, tap the Dolphin icon in the centre